Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 ``TokenID``
 ^^^^^^^^^^^

-Token Identifier, which combined with the address of the smart contract instance implementing CIS2, forms the globally unique identifier of a token type.
+Token Identifier, which combined with the address of the smart contract instance implementing CIS2, forms the :ref:`globally unique identifier of a token type<CIS-2-Token-Address>`.

 - A token ID for a token type SHALL NOT change after a token type has been minted.
 - A token ID for a token type SHALL NOT be reused for another token type within the same smart contract.